Best Running Shorts for Men of 2021

-The Patagonia Strider Pro rules the field in two different categories of our extensive testing — pocket performance and waistband comfort — enabling them to easily earn top accolades.
-They come in either 5" or 7" versions (we tested the 5"), and include the most carrying capacity of any shorts we tested with five total pockets — two stretchy elastic pockets on each side that are great for snacks, and a zippered rear pocket with a key loop that perfectly fits a regular-sized iPhone.
+The Patagonia Strider Pro rules the field in two different categories of our extensive testing — pocket performance and waistband comfort — easily earning them top accolades.
+Available in both 5" and 7" versions (we tested the 5"), this pair includes the most carrying capacity of any shorts we tested with five total pockets — two stretchy elastic pockets on each side that are great for snacks, and a zippered rear pocket with a key loop that perfectly fits a regular-sized iPhone.
 The elastic waistband is also very comfortable, with a low profile and smooth surface against the skin.
 We especially appreciated that the drawstrings are tied on the outside of the shorts so that they don't rub and chafe on long runs like every other model with inside tying points.

 Add in a silk-like recycled polyester liner with included odor suppressing agents, and we find little to complain about with these excellent running shorts.
 Despite the DWR coating on the exterior polyester fabric, these shorts aren't the fastest to dry out.
 They are also more expensive than any other choice.
 But if you simply want the best and most comfortable, we recommend you finish your search right here.

-Unfortunately, we found that the pocket combo doesn't come with one large enough to fit our average-sized iPhone.
-To us, this is a slight issue, as we don't like our phone bouncing around in a pocket as we run, but it does make it harder to carry essential items when not running.
-The two side pockets, one on each side, seem explicitly designed with gels in mind, and other snacks may not fit.
-We highly recommend opting for the Brooks Sherpa if this one small flaw doesn't bother you.
+However, we were disappointed to discover that none of the pockets on these shorts are large enough to fit our average-sized iPhone.
+If you typically use a phone armband or have a smartwatch that you wear while exercising, this probably won't be a dealbreaker.
+The side pockets, one on each side, seem explicitly designed with gels in mind, and other snacks may not fit.
+We highly recommend opting for the Brooks Sherpa if this pocket design doesn't bother you.

-The Baleaf 5" Pocketed shorts are our favorite choice for those in need of a pair of running or workout shorts on a budget.
-These shorts are about a third of the price of the high-end models we tested, while still including three large pockets (two deep hand pockets on the sides and one large rear zippered pocket), convenient for carrying whatever you need to.
+The Baleaf 5" Pocketed shorts are our go-to for budget running shorts.
+You could buy two to three pairs of these for the same price as one of the premium models.
+The Baleaf includes three large pockets (two deep hand pockets on the sides and one large rear zippered pocket), convenient for carrying whatever you need.
 The mesh liner is comfortable and offers plenty of support.

-On the downside, these shorts don't dry out very quickly, despite being made mostly of polyester, just like the competition.
-The deep pockets hold large items, but also bounce a lot when running.
-We also find the thick waistband to be a bit hotter and more present than some other options.
-Despite these minor complaints, these are an effective workout or running short, and can even be worn around for the day, and best of all, come at an incredibly low price.
+On the downside, despite their polyester material, these shorts are slow to dry.
+The deep pockets can hold large items, but also bounce a lot when running.
+We find the thick waistband to be a bit hotter and more present than some other options.
+Despite these minor complaints, Baleaf makes an effective workout or running short — and it's hard to argue with the price.

 Running is a very repetitive motion, which means you want the most comfortable pair of shorts you can find if you're going to avoid chafing.
-Our favorite liner is on the inside of the Rabbit FKT 5" shorts.
-These super smooth briefs do their job of offering support against bouncing while running, but at the same time don't hug too tightly, and are very comfortably sewn around the edges.
+Our favorite liner is found in the Rabbit FKT 5" shorts.
+These super smooth briefs do their job of offering support against bouncing while running without hugging too tightly, and they're very comfortably sewn around the edges.
 They also have a flat waistband unlike any other that is a godsend for reducing rubbing or itching.
 Combine this with two large hip pockets and a rear zippered pocket large enough for a phone, and you have a winning combination.

 Of course, you shouldn't be surprised to see a high price tag coupled with high quality and comfort, which is the principal drawback to these rad shorts.
 However, we think they are worth it.
-We also wish the drawstring was a bit more low profile or lived on the outside.
-For optimal comfort and support, these are a tough pair to beat.
+We do wish the drawstring was a bit more low profile or situated on the outside of the waistband.
+Still, for optimal comfort and support, these are a tough pair to beat.

 The vast majority of running shorts come with a built-in liner, but for dudes who would rather their shorts be liner-less, we recommend the Adidas Design 2 Move shorts.
 They have absolutely no interior liner, so you'll need to pair these with your underwear or go commando.
-They also include a fair bit of Climacool mesh, which aids in breathability and quick-drying, and are relatively inexpensive.
-The two large hand pockets make it easy to wear these shorts to and from the gym, or for the day, as they easily hold any items you need to carry.
+They also include a fair bit of Climacool mesh, which aids in breathability and fast drying, and they're relatively inexpensive.
+The two large hand pockets make it easy to wear these shorts to and from the gym, as they easily hold any items you need to carry.

-Of course, no liner means a lack of support, which may not be a big deal when working out, but typically becomes an issue when running regularly.
+Of course, a lack of liner means a lack of support, which may not be a big deal when working out, but typically becomes an issue when running regularly.
 Liners are generally lower profile and less material than if you wear separate boxers or briefs.
-While they can carry a lot, the deep hand pockets aren't really suitable for carrying items when running.
+And while they can carry a lot, the deep hand pockets aren't really suitable for carrying items when running.
 As such, these shorts may not be the best everyday running option, but are likely a great workout or gym short, and can be used for sports like basketball.

-If you are someone who likes to rock a little flair when out on your runs and find yourself sick of the same old black or solid colors of most running shorts, check out the Janji AFO Middle shorts.
+If you like to rock a little flair when out on your runs or find yourself bored with the same old black or solid colors of most running shorts, check out the Janji AFO Middle shorts.
 These shorts have by far the coolest and most interesting color patterns of any we have seen.
 Janji bases all of their designs off the inspiration derived from different countries — this particular look is from the Philippines.
 While we tested the Midnight Plaid, we can't help but shout out to the awesome Flora Orchid color.
-We also love the comfort of the mesh-lined, flat waistband, a stark contrast to thicker, itchier ones we tested.
+We also love the comfort of the mesh-lined, flat waistband, a stark contrast to the thicker, itchier ones we tested.

 Unfortunately, in the way of pocket space, these shorts don't offer much.
 They do have an internal key pocket and a single zippered rear pocket, but we find it too small for our phone, and not a great shape for many snacks, though gels will fit.
-We also think they stay a bit wetter than other pairs once wet.
+We also found that they stayed a bit wetter than other pairs once wet.
 That said, these shorts are mega comfortable, and are undoubtedly colorful, so check them out if plain and boring is simply not you.

 Upon first inspection, the Naviskin 5" Woven shorts appear to be the same as the Baleaf 5" Pocketed shorts described above, and for a little bit less money.
 However, the difference is in the details, as the craftsmanship on these shorts is a bit lower than on the comparable Baleaf design, leading us to recommend that one first.
 These shorts are priced to sell and are reasonably comfortable.
 They also have deep hand pockets and a large rear pocket that accommodates all sizes of items or phones.

 While we have the same complaints as we did with the Baleaf, we will also mention that the elastic that edges the liner is not sewn nearly as nicely in these shorts, and this translates into noticeable rubbing on a longer run.
-The waistband elastic is also tighter, in a way that leads to noticeable presence.
+The waistband elastic is also tighter, in a way that we started to feel after a while.
 If you are on a budget and want the better option, we recommend the Baleaf.
 However, if you want the lowest-priced shorts that aren't too bad, these will work.